Property Division in Carrollton

 How is Property Divided Following a Divorce in TX?

 When a couple gets divorced in Texas, its community property laws dictate how marital assets are divided, unless certain assets are characterized as separate property.
 Understanding the differences between separate and community property can be complex and create a great deal of confusion when trying to determine how to split property in a divorce.
-At Malik & Associates, PLLC in Carrollton, our experienced attorneys are here to educate and guide you through this difficult process, and make sure you receive all the property to which you are legally entitled.
+At Malik & Associates, PLLC, our experienced attorneys in Carrollton are here to educate and guide you through this difficult process, and make sure you receive all the property to which you are legally entitled.

 What is Considered Community and Separate Property?